-The Philip and Betsey Caldwell Hall houses the electronic media facilities of WMCO and Muskingum University Television (OrbitTV).
+The Philip and Betsey Caldwell Hall houses the electronic and print media facilities of radio station WMCO, Muskingum University Television (Orbit TV), and the campus newspaper The Black & Magenta.

-WMCO, 90.7 FM "The Orbit," an award-winning, student-operated noncommercial radio station, has facilities rivaling many commercial operations.
+WMCO, 90.7 FM "The Orbit," an award-winning, student-operated non-commercial radio station, has facilities rivaling many commercial operations.
 On the air year-round, 24 hours a day, WMCO programs music, news, sports and educational material to the regional community.
-Students use the state-of-theart digital audio workstations to produce local programs.
+Students use the state-of-the-art digital audio workstations to produce local programs.

-Muskingum University Television (OrbitTV) produces the programming aired on a local channel available on the New Concord cable system.
-OrbitTV provides experience for students interested in television production.
+Muskingum University Television (Orbit TV) produces the programming aired on a local channel available on the New Concord cable system.
+Orbit TV provides experience for students interested in television production.
 Facilities include a fully equipped multi-camera studio and control room, digital field production kits, and five AVID nonlinear editing workstations.

-WMCO and OrbitTV are operated as part of the academic program of the Communication, Media, and Theatre Department, but membership in the organizations is open to any student with a minimum 2.0 GPA, regardless of major.
+WMCO and Orbit TV are operated as part of the academic program of the Communication, Media, & Theatre Department, but membership in the organizations is open to any student with a minimum 2.0 GPA, regardless of major.
 Responsibility for station policies and practices lies with the Director of Broadcasting.